Health Professionals

 What about the texture of food?

-Your baby needs to learn about different textures of food as they develop.
-Start with smooth foods and then quickly move to soft lumpy foods and finger foods, allowing your baby to eat the foods in the same way as the rest of the family.
+then quickly move to soft lumpy foods and finger foods, allowing your baby to eat the foods in the same way as the rest of the family.

 Children under 5 years of age should only be given peanuts or tree nuts as a smooth nut butter or paste or as nuts ground up to be a powder or flour.